A dichotomy for $D$-rank 1 types in simple theories: Dichotomies for rank 1 types

 \begin{fact} Let $q(x,y)\in S(\emptyset)$ and let $\chi(x,y,z)\in L$ be such that $\models \forall y\forall z\exists^{<\infty} x\chi(x,y,z)$.
 Then the set is relatively Stone-open inside the type-definable set (where $e$ is taken from a fixed sort too). \end{fact}

+\begin{remark} \em Note that Fact \ref{Open_Cb} is equivalent to the assertion that the fiber of $\UU$ obtained by fixing a tuple $cb$ (in the second and third coordinates of $\UU$) whose type is $q$ is relatively Stone-open inside the corresponding fiber of $F$.
+This is true simply because $q$ is complete (Fact \ref{Open_Cb} trivially implies that each such fiber is relatively Stone-open). \end{remark}

-First, we prove certain version of the dichotomy theorem from [S1] (and generalizations of it in [S2]) that is closely related to Buechler's dichotomy.
+First, we prove a certain version of the dichotomy theorem from [S1] (and generalizations of it in [S2]) that is closely related to Buechler's dichotomy.
 Here we assume that $p$ itself is not essentially 1-based (rather than some type that is internal in $p$) and find a non-algebraic definable set contained in the algebraic closure of $p$ (rather than almost-internal in $p$).
+Recall that a partial type $p$ is called minimal if for every set $A$ containing its domain there is a unique complete non-algebraic type over $A$ extending $p$.
+A weakly minimal definable set is one defined by a $D$-rank 1 formula.
+We recall now the definition of an essentially 1-based type [S1]: